Next Steps Fall

 Find answers to commonly asked questions and learn more about enrolling at USC.

 To view the status of your financial aid application, visit your Financial Aid Summary and Tasks (FAST) portal.

 Housing Application Deadline: ASAP

-Visit the Housing website to submit your housing application online and participate in the optional roommate matching process.
-First-year students must apply by May 1, 2023.
+Visit the USC Housing website to review housing options available to you as an incoming student, submit your housing application online and participate in the optional roommate matching process.
+First-year students must apply by May 1, 2024.
 If you have additional questions, feel free to email email@example.com for assistance.

 Transfer students may also apply for USC housing.
-However, space is extremely limited, so we recommend admitted transfers explore other housing options as well.
+However, space is extremely limited, so we recommend admitted transfer students explore other housing options as well.

 If you have a disability and would like more information about academic and/or housing accommodations, please visit the Office of Student Accessibility Services.

 1 to 2 days after submitting your Enrollment Commitment

 After activating your USC NetID, you can access your USC email, which is the university’s official means of communication.
 Information about registering for orientation, described below, will be sent to your USC email only.